Author Archives: Roofing SEO Webmasters

 WordPress powers nearly half of all active websites, making it the most popular website design platform.
 However, WordPress.org differs from WordPress.com in that it serves as a DIY website builder.

-WordPress.com is self-hosted, while WordPress.org is a content management system with open-source design capabilities.
-Using the CMS typically requires professional design assistance or at least a WordPress theme.
+WordPress.com is a self-hosted platform, while WordPress.org is a content management system with open-source design capabilities.
+Using the CMS typically requires professional design assistance or, at the very least, a WordPress theme.

-The WordPress CMS also plugs in with compatible 3rd-party website builders like Elementor.
-Plugins alone make WordPress CMS one of the best platforms to build a roofing company website.
+The WordPress CMS also integrates with compatible third-party website builders, such as Elementor.
+Plugins alone make WordPress a CMS one of the best platforms for building a roofing company website.

 Conversely, WordPress.com does not require a separate hosting account, and the interface is a simple drag-and-drop.
 Despite its ease of use, WordPress.com has more limitations than its CMS counterpart.